cakephp/debug_kit/README.md

 ## Requirements

 * SQLite (pdo_sqlite) or another database driver that CakePHP can talk to.
-By default DebugKit will use SQLite, if you need to use a different database see the Database Configuration section below.
+By default DebugKit will use SQLite, if you need to use a different database see the Database Configuration section in the documentation linked below.

 For details and older versions see [version map](https://github.com/cakephp/debug_kit/wiki#version-map).